keep-starknet-strange/blobstream-starknet/book/src/overview/README.md

 ### Scalability

 The scalability of a DAC can be limited by its structure.
-With a modular approach to DA, Blobstream maximise data throughput by providing dedicated blobspace that is priced independently of Ethereum gas costs and unrelated to execution.
+With a modular approach to DA, Blobstream maximises data throughout by providing dedicated blobspace that is priced independently of Ethereum gas costs and unrelated to execution.

 ### Decentralization

-DACs relies on a select group of nodes which can lead to points of failure.
-Blobstream decentralizes the process by spreading data across wider network to enhance security.
+DACs rely on a selected group of nodes which can lead to points of failure.
+Blobstream decentralizes the process by spreading data across a wider network to enhance security.
 Light nodes can detect if up to two-thirds of Celestia validators withhold data or produce invalid blocks, holding them accountable via slashing.

 ### Trust and transparency